 The Department of Family Social Science has several master’s degree paths that will expand your career options.
 The Master’s in Family Social Science offers two completion tracks–a capstone thesis or capstone project–as well as a combined master’s/doctoral degree option.

 The M.Ed. in Family Education is an online master’s degree that prepares you to deliver education programs to parents and families.
 In addition, the M.Ed. features a track that fulfills requirements for the Parent Education specialty teaching license.

-The Department also offers a new Master's in Prevention Science, a multi-disciplinary comprehensive degree that bridges research and practice to promote the well-being of diverse families and communities.
+The Department also offers a new Master's in Prevention Science, a multi-disciplinary comprehensive degree that bridges research and practice to that prepares you to evaluate and develop programs promoting the well-being of diverse families and communities.

 A Graduate Minor in Family Social Science is available to students pursuing master’s or doctoral degrees.
 Enhance your program of study with an understanding of family theories, family research methods, and core family content.